What Pitta is, and why summer makes it harder

 ## The takeaway

-Your PCOS is not randomly worse in summer.
-There is a 3,000-year-old seasonal pattern that conventional medicine does not usually surface.
-If the five symptoms above track for you, Pitta aggravation is a useful working hypothesis — and the next step is constitutional typing, not another generic drink more water prescription.
+Your PCOS isn't randomly worse in summer.
+There is a 3,000-year-old seasonal pattern that conventional medicine doesn't usually surface.
+If the five symptoms above track for you, Pitta aggravation is a useful working hypothesis, and the next step is constitutional typing, not another generic drink more water prescription.

 ---